-Nottinghamshire Police recorded 20,667 domestic abuse crimes34 and incidents in 2019/20 with the overall volume having risen by 45.2% since 2016/17 (14,228).
-Comparing underlying prevalence rates to the recorded crime and incident profile, it can be estimated that the 'identification rate' for domestic abuse-related crime has increased significantly since 2015/16 - from around 17.4% to 37.2% in 2019/2035.
+Nottinghamshire Police recorded 20,628 domestic abuse crimes and incidents in 2019/20 with the overall volume having risen by 45.2% since 2016/17 (14,228).
+Comparing underlying prevalence rates to the recorded crime and incident profile, it can be estimated that the 'identification rate' for domestic abuse-related crime has increased significantly since 2015/16 - from around 17.4% to 36.9% in 2019/20.

-Although increasing, the domestic abuse identification rate has remained lower than that of most similar police force areas36 since 2017/18 in terms of both crimes and incidents, however Nottinghamshire consistently records a higher rate of domestic abuse-related crimes per 1,000 population than the East Midlands average.
+Although increasing, the domestic abuse identification rate has remained lower than that of most similar police force areas since 2017/18 in terms of both crimes and incidents recorded.